 We calculate Core FFO as FFO (calculated as set forth above) less impairment charges, acquisition costs, and significant nonrecurring items (including our proportionate share of any impairment charges, acquisition costs, or significant nonrecurring items recognized during the period related to investments in unconsolidated joint ventures).
-During the six months ended June 30, 2011, we reduced FFO for the nonrecurring \$1.5 million gain on consolidation of the VIE containing the 500 W. Monroe Building and 500 W. Monroe Loans and added back acquisition costs of approximately \$0.7 million to arrive at Core FFO.
+During the nine months ended September 30, 2011, we reduced FFO for the nonrecurring \$1.5 million gain on consolidation of the VIE containing the 500 W. Monroe Building and 500 W. Monroe Loans, the \$26.8 million gain on sale of our wholly-owned properties, the \$0.1 million gain on sale of properties held by our unconsolidated partnerships and added back acquisition costs of approximately \$1.0 million to arrive at Core FFO.

-For the three and six months ended June 30, 2011 and 2010, we calculated AFFO as Core FFO (calculated as set forth above) exclusive of the net effects of: (i) amortization associated with deferred financing costs; (ii) depreciation on non-income-producing real estate assets; (iii) straight-line lease revenue/expense; (iv) amortization of above and below-market lease intangibles; (v) stock-based and other non-cash compensation expense; (vi) amortization of mezzanine discount income; (vii) acquisition costs, and (viii) non-incremental capital expenditures (as defined below).
+We calculate AFFO as Core FFO (calculated as set forth above) exclusive of the net effects of: (i) amortization associated with deferred financing costs; (ii) depreciation on non-income-producing real estate assets; (iii) straight-line lease revenue/expense; (iv) amortization of above and below-market lease intangibles; (v) stock-based and other non-cash compensation expense; (vi) amortization of mezzanine discount income; (vii) acquisition costs, and (viii) non-incremental capital expenditures (as defined below).
 Our proportionate share of such adjustments related to investments in unconsolidated joint ventures are also included when calculating AFFO.